How to configure Bitbucket with S4

 - On the page that loads up, please select App passwords.
 This will bring up a new screen.
 Please click the Create app password button.
 You will now see the screen below:

 - Please designate a label for the app password and check Read and Write permissions for Pull Requests as shown above.
 Click the Create button which will refresh the page to show the app password.
 Please copy it to the clipboard.
-You may wish to also save it to a local file.
+You may wish to also save it to a local file as it will not be visible again.

 - Return to the browser window you left open in Step 3 that shows the Bitbucket tab of the S4 Salesforce org Info Screen.
 Enter the Repository Name (exactly as you have it on bitbucket), your Bitbucket Username and your Workspace Id in the corresponding fields.
 If you want S4 to create a new Pull Request based off of your current branch please select the check box for Is Pull Request Required.